salimi023/jquery-validation/README.md

-# BASIC JQUERY VALIDATION OF HTML5 INPUT FIELDS AND CKEDITOR TEXTAREA
+# Basic jQuery validation of HTML5 input fields and CKEditor text area

 Basic jQuery script to validate most of the HTML5 input fields and CKEditor textarea.